-• Type of pontoon: Box type steel all welded.

-A box type pontoon has been chosen as it has much better stability and provides adequate space for movement of passengers and cargo and thereby ease and safety of operations can be better ensured

-- Dimensions of pontoon-

-- Length: 45.00 metres

-- Breadth: 12.0 meters

-- Moulded depth: 1.8 meters approx.

-- > Draft: 0.8 meters approx.

-- Number of pontoons -01 at designated location as shown on the drawing.

-- The pontoon is expected to receive RO-Pax vessel with approx. 100-150 PAX capacity as well as 2 and 4 wheelers.
-The RO-Pax Vessel may also carry trucks (16.2 Tons) as per preliminary assessment.
-The deck strength must be not less than 10 tons/square meters. - The passage for movement of vehicles and passenger to be of anti-skid type. - Reserve Buoyancy of the pontoon shall be in accordance with statutory rules and regulations. - The bottom should be strengthened for loading and unloading aground.
+- Type of pontoon: Box type steel all welded. - A box type pontoon has been chosen as it has much better stability and provides adequate space for movement of passengers and cargo and thereby ease and safety of operations can be better ensured - Dimensions of pontoon- - Length: 45.00 metres - Breadth: 12.0 meters - Moulded depth: 1.8 meters approx. - Draft: 0.8 meters approx. - Number of pontoons -02 at designated locations - The pontoon is expected to receive RO-Pax vessel with approx. 100-150 PAX capacity as well as 2 and 4 wheelers.
+The RO-Pax Vessel may also carry trucks (16.2 Tons) as per preliminary indications.
+The deck strength must be not less than 10 tons/square meters. - The passage for movement of vehicles and passenger to be of anti-skid type - Reserve Buoyancy of the pontoon shall be in accordance with statutory rules and regulations. - The bottom should be strengthened for loading and unloading aground.